 If you are not approaching the end of your life, you may still want to think about your wishes for your own end of life care.
 Think about where you would like to be cared for, where you would prefer to die, your wishes for your funeral and who you would like to make decisions about your care, if you are not able to decide for yourself.

-This is a national framework for local action 2015/20 aimed at local health and social care and community leaders.
-It builds on the Department of Health’s 2008 Strategy for End of Life Care and responds to an increased emphasis on local decision making in the delivery of palliative and end of life care services since the introduction of the Health and Social Care Act 2012.
-This national framework for action sets out six ‘ambitions’ – principles for how care for those nearing death should be delivered at local level.
+This is a national framework aimed at local health and social care and community leaders.
+It builds on the Department of Health’s 2008 strategy for end of life care and responds to an increased emphasis on local decision making in the delivery of palliative and end of life care services since the introduction of the Health and Social Care Act 2012.
+This national framework for action sets out 6 ambitions and principles for how care for those nearing death should be delivered at local level.
 These are:

 It is crucial that our plans and pathways align with the most recent national guidance.
 As part of our plans, we hope to design an end of life pathway, which will include:

 We will bring together local organisations and work with patients and the public to develop our plans.
 The groups involved are care homes, Devon Doctors, Healthwatch Cornwall, St Julias/Mount Edgcumbe (Cornwall) and St Lukes (Plymouth) Hospices, Macmillan, Marie Curie, Plymouth Hospitals NHS Trust, primary care (GPs, practice nurses and pharmacists), Royal Cornwall Hospitals NHS Trust and South West Ambulance Service NHS Foundation Trust.

 Healthwatch Cornwall conducted research in early 2015 into the services that provide end of life care and support to Cornwall and tThe Isles of Scilly.
 From this, 5 recommendations were made, including the need for professionals to address any gaps in service or issues they faced on a day-to-day basis.
 Read the Healthwatch end of life care and support report.